LLM Observability Tools Compared (2026)

 Open-source options

 Langfuse is the most established open-source option.
-It provides tracing, prompt management, evaluation, and cost tracking.
-You can self-host it or use their cloud offering.
-The integration works with most LLM frameworks (LangChain, LlamaIndex, OpenAI SDK) through decorators or callbacks.
-The self-hosted option is attractive for teams with strict data residency requirements.
+It provides tracing, prompt management, evaluation, and cost tracking, with integrations across most LLM frameworks (LangChain, LlamaIndex, OpenAI SDK).
+ClickHouse acquired Langfuse in January 2026 alongside a $400M Series D. The MIT license and self-hosting remain unchanged.
+Self-hosting is attractive for teams with strict data residency requirements.

 Platform-integrated tools